ChrisOboe/tvhcc/README.md

 This project uses the tvheadend web api.
 This is the internal api for their webinterface.
 A proper tvheadend client would use the htsp protocol instead.
-This client is a quick and dirty client and can break anytime.
+This client is done quick and dirty and can break anytime.

 Features:
  * Display the epg